SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Evaluation

 \subsection{Offline Planning Performance}

 \name can find optimal configurations that satisfy given constraints while maximizing model performance, as shown in Table~\ref{table:profiled}.
-For example, in the object detection task, when given a memory limitation of 1.5 GB and a latency limitation of 120 ms, the configuration found by \name allows the model to achieve an actual 1.36 GB peak GPU memory usage and 105.28 ms inference latency, satisfying the constraints while only experiencing a 0.06\% decrease in accuracy compared to the original MoE model.
-Under any constraints, our method consistently outperforms non-MoE static models, as shown in Figure~\ref{figure:tradeoffs:memory} and Figure~\ref{figure:tradeoffs:latency}, the performance of \name always outperforms the non-MoE models.
+For example, when given a memory budget of 2.0 GiB, the configuration found by \name allows the model to achieve an actual 1.64 GiB peak GPU memory usage and 0.82 s inference latency, satisfying the constraints while experiencing a 0.01 Rogue-2 score increase compared to the original MoE model.

 Furthermore, it is observed that as the constraints become looser, \name can achieve higher accuracy, and conversely, tighter constraints result in lower accuracy.
 It found optimal configurations under various constraints, respectively, to maximize the utilization of resources.
-For example, in the image classification task, when the memory limitation and latency limitation changed from 0.25 GB and 45 ms to 0.2 GB and 35 ms, the actual peak GPU memory and inference latency of the model during runtime changed from 0.24 GB and 41.99 ms to 0.18 GB and 34.44 ms, respectively.
-The accuracy also changed from 97.60\% to 97.35\%.
-However, our method is not always able to satisfy the limitations.
-For example, in the language modeling task, when the memory and latency limitations are set to 40 GB and 350 ms, the actual peak memory usage and inference latency achieved by the model are 39.99 GB and 367.57 ms, respectively.
-This situation arises because the inference latency of the model itself is difficult to predict accurately~\cite{nnmeter:mobisys21:Zhang}, leading to inaccurate latency modeling.
+For example, in the summarization task, when the memory budget changed from 3.5 GiB to 4 GiB, the actual peak GPU memory and inference latency of the model during runtime changed from 3.58 GiB and 0.76 s to 3.99 GiB and 0.80 s, respectively.
+The accuracy also changed from 0.23 to 0.2.
+However, our method is not always able to satisfy the budget.
+For example, in the summarization task with SwitchT-16, when the memory budget is set to 3.5 GiB, the actual peak memory usage and inference latency achieved by the model are 3.58 GiB and 0.76 s, respectively.
+This situation arises because the inference performance of the model itself is difficult to predict accurately~\cite{nnmeter:mobisys21:Zhang}, leading to inaccurate performance modeling.

-Additionally, we find that the distribution of PC experts across different layers differs in different tasks.
-In the language modeling task, \name tends to maintain more experts in the middle layers, as shown in Figure~\ref{figure:layer_distribution:nlp}.
-In contrast, in the object detection task, \name maintains more experts in the early layers, as shown in Figure~\ref{figure:layer_distribution:cv}.
-When the constraints are looser in the object detection task, the expert ratio (total number of PC experts) increases, and the number of PC experts in the early layers increases.
-This indicates that the early layers are more important for the object detection task.
+Additionally, we find that the distribution of \core across different layers differs in different tasks.
+In the language modeling task, \name tends to maintain more experts in the middle layers, as shown in Figure~\ref{result:distribution} (a).
+This suggests that for language models, the intermediate MoE layer has a greater impact on model inference, as the intermediate layers have a more significant influence on logical processing.